 The OnePlus 8 Pro is the first OnePlus device where I actually believe that they didn’t settle

 Although its software still requires additional tuning, the OnePlus 8 Pro is the first OnePlus device where I actually believe that they didn’t settle.
 Wireless charging?
 It’s there, and faster than most others’ basic wired charging.
 An actual Ingress Protection rating?
 OnePlus finally got it certified just to say that it has it.
 The aspects that aren’t a hit seem like things they just need to continue on with company R&D, and not simple things that they could just pour money into to fix.
 However, this tell-tale effort is absolutely reflected in the price.
 They spent what it took to get to that flagship status, and they want to make a return on it.

 We say this every year: OnePlus continues to deviate further from its original company roots, and from the customers that brought rise to the company.
 It was the phone to get for the price.
 When price isn’t a factor, no one really regards OnePlus as the best possible smartphone you can get.
 Now, OnePlus is pushing the OnePlus 8 Pro in an attempt to be that best possible phone.

-The problem is that the OnePlus 8 Pro is priced so close to the Galaxy S20, which I feel delivers a more reliable and complete package in combined hardware and software.
-And from a pragmatic, frugal view, the OnePlus 7T provides a very comparable experience for nearly half the price: you still get a really bright, flat display, and a decent-sized main sensor.
+The problem is that the OnePlus 8 Pro is priced so close to the Galaxy S20, which already delivers a reliable and complete package in combined hardware and software.
+And from a pragmatic, frugal view, the OnePlus 7T does provide a very comparable experience for nearly half the price: you still get a really bright, flat display, and a decent-sized main sensor.
 However, if you specifically want a really big phone — like S20 Ultra big — without spending $500 more, and you want that big main sensor, then the OnePlus 8 Pro is the flagship for you.